-This Agreement shall be effective from September, 4, 2017 and expires after 11:59p.m.
-September 4, 2022.
-It is understood and agreed between the parties that they shall meet prior to May 15, 2022 in order to discuss the contractual provisions for the succeeding Agreement.
+This Agreement shall be effective from September, 5th, 2022 and expires after 11:59p.m.
+September 6th, 2026.
+This Agreement and its contractual provisions contained herein shall continue in full force and effect until the parties conclude a successor Agreement.